 Living and working in the UK and the EU

 The Government has stated that freedom of movement from the EU will end and be replaced by a new immigration system.
-The RIBA is engaging with Government to make the case for a post-Brexit immigration system which works for UK architecture and allows the profession to continue accessing the best global talent, as well as providing certainty and security for international architects practising in Britain.
+The RIBA is engaging with Government to make the case for a post-Brexit immigration system which works for UK architecture and allows the profession to continue accessing the best global talent, as well as providing certainty and security for international architects practising in the UK.
 You can read the RIBA’s paper on the post-Brexit immigration system, here